blin4444/circledot/README.md

 # circledot
-Blogging Platform using PHP and MySQL
+A simple blogging platform written in PHP